A team of 15 students from Timberline Middle School (TMS) took home first place at the Washington State Science Olympiad competition in April.

 - If you are accessing these videos from a district-provided device, view on Microsoft Stream with your student login.

-- Translations - Open transcript and select language from the "Translate" dropdown located at top left of web page.
+- Translations - We’ll add translations as they become available.
+You may also open the video transcript and select language from the "Translate" dropdown located at top left of web page.

 We are all in this together!